ollyc2015/react-simple-example/README.md

 * Error boundaries
 * Hooks

+I have also saved a [`classes` branch](https://github.com/ollyc2015/react-simple-example/edit/classes/README.md) that uses the original way to handle state before `hooks` were introduced.
+This is good to know if you're not too interested in strict React, since `hooks` are a React only feature, where as classes are used in JavaScript too.

 Once you have cloned or forked the project, you can run the project by doing the following:

 1. Run `npm install`